 Any books they should read?

 I thoroughly enjoy reading Anthony Bourdain’s books.
-I read them over and over and each one is like an old friend to me.
+I read them repeatedly, and each one is like an old friend to me.
 He doesn’t pull any punches when it comes to his depictions of the culinary lifestyle.
 He doesn’t gloss over the cuts, the burns, the heat of the kitchen or the long hours required of someone in this field.
 In his books he discusses kitchens and cuisine from all over the world.
 He talks about Cape Cod dive bars and Michelin Rated restaurants with the same passion.

 Along the same line, I believe everyone interested in the culinary profession should have to read Heat by Bill Buford.
 This book tells the story of another career changer, like me, who tells his tale without skipping over the growing pains of climbing the culinary ladder.
 I also love the way he describes his infatuation with certain aspects of his learning experiences.
 It’s almost as if you are looking in on a secret society in action when he describes the inner workings of his kitchen.
 Furthermore, having had lunch at Dario Cecchini’s butchery brings back amazing memories every time I read that section of the book.